 Recommending improvements to mental health services offered by Solent Recovery College, focusing on how an app can meet customer needs and potentially scale up nationally.

-- Week commencing 23 November: Final Presentations by each team to their client and tutor at the University
+- Week commencing 11 January 2021 Final Presentations by each team to their client and tutor (online or at the University).

 How to apply